ModiiMedia/team-all-in/content/representatives/courses/getting-started.md

 +++
 detailed_description = ""
-featured_image = "/v1558466492/team-all-in/runner-at-the-starting-line.jpg"
+featured_image = ""
 introduction = ""
-short_description = "In this course you will start your journey as a Team All In Rep. Before you can start learning all the skills you need to be a representative you need to get connected with our team.
-Follow the steps below to get connected. " title = "Getting Started" type = "course"
+short_description = "Begin your success journey as a Team All In Rep. Before you start on this journey, we need to get you connected to our team!
+Complete the steps below to get connected." title = "Getting Connected" type = "course"
+[restriction_settings]
+access_list = []
+restrict_access = false
 [[modules]]
 featured_image = "/v1558467161/team-all-in/texting-photo.jpg"
 heading = ""